Grant Funding and Nonprofits

 Funds, Foundations, & Grant Programs from VCF showcases the rich resources available in our state.

 VLCT Grants and Funding lists federal, regional, and state grants for municipalities and community-centered projects.
-Access VLCT’s Vermont Federal Funding Guidebook.
+VLCT also maintains a clickable list of Open Funding Opportunities.

 - Windham Foundation supporting Vermont’s smaller communities